qwc-services/qwc-map-viewer/README.md

 Configuration
 -------------

+The static config and permission files are stored as JSON files in `$CONFIG_PATH` with subdirectories for each tenant, e.g. `$CONFIG_PATH/default/*.json`.
+The default tenant name is `default`.

 Configure the QWC2 application using your `config.json` file (see [Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md#application-configuration-the-configjson-and-jsappconfigjs-files)).

 Add new themes to your `themesConfig.json` (see [Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md#theme-configuration-qgis-projects-and-the-themesconfigjson-file)) and put any theme thumbnails into `$QWC2_PATH/assets/img/mapthumbs/`.